RickofManc/the-coffee-collective/README.md

 * One user can have one order
 * One user can add a review to many products
 * One user can add many reviews to one product
+* One user can add many products to their wish list

 The Contact Model (within the Company App) does not have a relationship with the other apps, however I have included for awareness towards future development.